mxcl/PromiseKit/Documents/CommonPatterns.md

 }
 ```

-All PromiseKit handlers take an `on` parameter that lets you designate the dispatch queue
+All PromiseKit handlers take an `on` parameter that lets you designate a `Dispatcher` that
-on which to run the handler.
-The default is always the main queue.
+will run the handler.
+Usually, the dispatcher is just a plain-vanilla `DispatchQueue`, but you
+can write your own if you like.
+The default is always `DispatchQueue.main`, which is a
+serial (nonconcurrent) queue.

 PromiseKit is *entirely* thread safe.